bcesarmotta/microservices-organism/README.md

 - Spring Boot 2+ for Restful implementation
 - Eureka for Service Discovery
 - Hystrix for circuit breaker (Not implemented yet)
-- Zuul for Api Gateway (Not implemented yet)
+- Zuul for Api Gateway (In progress)
 ```

 ### Prerequisites